cavayangtao/lidar_clustering_bench/euclidean_clustering/README.md

 #  Euclidean_clustering

-A ROS wrapper for PCL's Euclidean clustering
+A ROS wrapper for PCL's Euclidean clustering.